fusioncharts/dev_centre_docs/getting-started/plain-javascript/setting-data-source-using-url.md

 2. Stored the chart configuration in a XML object.
 In the XML object:
     * The chart type has been set to `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
     * The width and height of the chart has been set in pixels.
-    * The `dataFormat` is set as XML.

 3. To set the datasource using URL:
     * The value of the `dataFormat` has been set to **jsonurl**.